tienntr/archlinux-on-865g9/README.md

 Application Style... and select other theme for GTK apps.
 To have Adwaita theme in the drop-down list you may have to install `gnome-themes-extra`.

-Install `adwaita-qt5`, `adwaita-qt6` (and `adwaita-qt4` AUR) if you also want to use Adwaita theme for Qt apps to make the look-and-feel uniform.

 # Misc

 ## Enable REISUB magic SysRq